Benidorm (British TV series): Casting

+In 2016, it was announced that Shelley Longworth would reprise her role of Sam Wood in the ninth series, in which she would become a holiday rep within the Solana, having been a holidaymaker during her first stint.
+The role had not originally been written as a function for Sam's return; several actresses had auditioned for a new character though writer Derren Litten decided that Longworth would be suitable to fulfil the role, culminating in her character's reintroduction.
+During production of the ninth series, Healy fell ill whilst filming, resulting in him being written out for the second half of the series.
+Simon Greenall briefly portrayed the role of Neville during the second half of the ninth series, a barman filling in for Healy's character Les during his absence.

+Upon the programme being confirmed to return for its tenth series, it was confirmed that Johnny Vegas, Paul Bazely and Danny Walters would not reprise their roles after the ninth series.
+Shane Richie, who had portrayed the role of Sammy Valentino during a guest stint in the eighth series, was announced to be reprising his role in the tenth series, establishing a supporting role in the cast.
+Laila Zaidi joined the cast in the role of Cyd, the new South American girlfriend of Rob, featuring in his exit storyline.
+Additionally, Julian Moore-Cook was also a newcomer for the tenth series, portraying the role of Callum, a new holiday companion for Joey, replacing Tiger.
+In September 2017, Bobby Knutt died, shortly after filming for the tenth series had concluded; the first episode of the series was dedicated to him.

 Filming

 The Solana is the hotel featured in the show, where most of the characters stay.
 The pool scenes are filmed at the Sol Pelicanos Ocas Hotel in Benidorm, and the room scenes are filmed in the Acuariam II Apartments (which overlook the pool).
 The reception area and the salon is filmed in a studio set in a building opposite Benidorm Palace, known as "The Pink House".

 Neptune's is an all-inclusive bar/restaurant featured in the show, and owned by The Solana.
 Most of the characters are seen here in the evening, where seemingly there is karaoke and live entertainment every night.
 Occasional guest appearances take place from singer Asa Elliott, and previously Shaun Foster Conley.
 Neptune's is filmed in Morgan's Tavern, near to Sol Pelicanos Ocas, where the pool scenes are filmed.
 Scenes showing cast members leaving Neptune's were filmed using a false facade on the bar area of Sol Pelicanos Ocas, forming a continuum with other outdoor scenes.